 Music

 From 1998 to 2000, I worked as a postdoc in the Cognitive and Systematic Musicology Lab at Ohio State University.
 I did research on chord structure, on musical symmetry, on melodic structure, and on listeners’ tonal and melodic expectations.
-I’m still interested.
+I still write about the psychology of music on occasion, and work musical themes into my other work:

 1. von Hippel, P.T., & Huron, D. (2020).
 Tonal and” anti-tonal” cognitive structure in Viennese twelve-tone rows.
 Empirical Musicology Review.